 I mentioned in my QuiltCon blog post that I intend to begin a La Passacaglia quilt.
+Naturally, I’ve begun with more research than can help me actually do the work and make the quilt.
 I thought I’d summarize some things for anyone else who wants to do this project because it is blowing up all over the interwebs!

 THE BOOK THAT STARTED THE CRAZE